Emily-Ngahu/Sales-analysis/README.md

    ### Data cleaning
    1. Checked for missing values - there were no missing values
    2. Checked for duplicates - there were no duplicates
+   3. Checked for errors, and data types to ensure consistency and acuuracy of the data.

    ## Data transformation and preparation